Aldemaro14/blockchain_tcp_server/README.md

 ---

-"AUTOMATED WAY"
+# AUTOMATED WAY

 1. please use the installation.sh script, just make sure you're able to run it:

-# chmod +rwx installation.sh
+- chmod +rwx installation.sh
-# ./installation.sh
+- ./installation.sh

 2. Script will request for enviroment, which you can choose from "dev" to "prod".